Goal

 /agent/authorize/:requestId; they do not paste API keys, service secrets, or internal IDs. - Agents without MCP connected may still start normal setup with

-POST https://dealdash.neonoir.ai/api/agent/auth/startand send only the returned approval link to the user. - Public docs and the public agent kit must use placeholders only and must not include real tokens, database URLs, user data, or private local paths.
+POST https://dealdash.neonoir.ai/api/agent/auth/start, send only the returned approval link to the user, then call/api/agent/*directly with the stored login token. - Public docs and the private agent kit must use placeholders only and must not include real tokens, database URLs, user data, or private local paths.

 - Scope logs by